Bing Places is one of the top 10 most important citation sources for Local SEO.

 If you want to show up on page one of Google (and Bing) optimize your business on Bing.

 Need more help claiming and optimizing your Bing listing?
 Leave your questions or comments below.
 We’ll answer ’em all.
 Plus, we have more in store for this and our other local SEO citations posts down the road.
-In the meantime, you might also be able to pick up some hints by taking a look at our marketing company on Apple Maps.
-Or, request a Free SEO Audit if you need customized recommendations.
+In the meantime, you might also be able to pick up some hints by taking a look at our marketing company on Bing Maps.
+Or, learn more about our Local Citations Services via our Free SEO Audit.